inktense/docker-mastery-for-nodejs/ultimate-node-dockerfile/README.md

 ## The finished Dockerfile should include

 * Create a multi-stage Dockerfile that supports specific images for production, testing, and development.
+D
 * devDependencies should not exist in production image.
+D
 * Use `npm ci` to install production dependencies.
+D
 * Use Scenario 1 for setting up node_modules (the simple version).
 * Set NODE_ENV properly for dev and prod.
+D
 * The dev stage should run (CMD) nodemon from devDependencies.
 Either by updating the `$PATH` or hard-coding the path to nodemon.
+D
 * Edit docker-compose.yml to target the dev stage.
+D
 * Add LABELS from OCI standard (values are up to you) to all images.
+D
 * Add `npm config list` output before running `npm install`.
 * Create a test stage that runs `npm audit`.
 * `./tests` directory should only exist in test image.